AnuruddhaEkanayake/js-currencyformat-library/README.md

 # js-currencyformat-library

-This is a simple javascript library to add Thousand separate to text input values and neglect non-numeric except dot.
+This is a simple javascript library to add Thousand separate to text input values and this will neglect non-numeric except dot.

-#Installation

-1.Clone the Repository
+Clone the Repository
 ```
 		$ git clone https://github.com/AnuruddhaEkanayake/js-currencyformat-library.git
 ```